 You may only submit one application at a time, and may only be considered for admission to one program at a time.

 If you have already submitted an online application without a payment, you can pay it now via credit card.

-If you are unable to pay by credit card at the time you submit the online application, you can mail in a personal check or money order.
-To ensure that your payment is received and applied to your application, please remember:
+Check or Money Order (drawn in US dollars): If you are unable to pay by credit card at the time you submit the online application, you can mail a personal check or money order.
+Allow 10 to 14 business days for receipt, processing and posting of the fee to your application.

 You are required to submit an official transcript from each college or university you attended to Admissions.